daniel-dara/easyXml/README.md

 # Description

-I got sick of the myriad of XML parsers that are overly-complex to use and don't provide the basic features I expected an XML parser to have. "easyXml" is designed to be the easiest to use and setup XML parser.
+I got sick of the myriad of XML parsers that are overly-complex to use and don't provide the basic features I expected an XML parser to have. "easyXml" is a C++ XML parser designed to be dead simple to install and use.

 It is currently usable however it does not yet implement all common XML features.

 # Installation

-Not yet available.
+After downloading the repo, run "sudo make install".
+Use the include

+    #include <easyXml.h>

+in your code and compile it with the flag

+    -lEasyXml

+Ex:

+    g++ your_source.cpp -lEasyXml

+For now, see examples/example1.cpp for usage.

 # Features Implemented
   * class "Node" that provides access to an XML element's name, value, and children.